-Substantially all instruments have valuations using independent pricing sources, matrix pricing, discount cash flow methodologies or other similar techniques that use market observable and/or unobservable inputs.
+Substantially all instruments have valuations using independent pricing sources, matrix pricing, discount cash flow methodologies, or other similar techniques that use market observable and/or unobservable inputs.

-Instrument Level 2 Observable Inputs Level 3 Unobservable Inputs Equity Investments Valuation Techniques: Principally the market approach.
-Valuation Techniques: Principally the market and income approaches.
-Key Input: Key Inputs: quoted prices in markets that are not considered active credit ratings; issuance structures quoted prices in markets that are not active for identical or similar securities that are less liquid and based on lower levels of trading activity than securities classified in Level 2 independent nonbinding broker quotations Cash Equivalents and Short-Term Investments Valuation Techniques: Principally the market approach. • N/A Key Inputs: quoted prices in markets that are not active benchmark US Treasury yield or other yields the spread off the US Treasury yield curve for the identical security issuer ratings and issuer spreads; broker-dealer quotes comparable securities that are actively traded
+Instrument Level 2 Observable Inputs Level 3 Unobservable Inputs Equity Investments • N/A Valuation Techniques: Principally the market and income approaches.
+Key Inputs: credit ratings; issuance structures quoted prices in markets that are not active for identical or similar securities that are less liquid and based on lower levels of trading activity than securities classified in Level 2

 Transfers between Levels-Overall, transfers between levels occur when there are changes in the observability of inputs and market activity.
-Transfers into or out of any level are assumed to occur at the beginning of the period.